Title: The Backstagers and the Ghost Light

-Good things about this book: A lot of potential and it reads easily.
+Good things about this book: Theater, musicals and ghosts!!

 Read the summary and add this book on Goodreads: here

 How great is the backstage world?
 I didn’t know anything about the story behind the ghost light.
 Is it true?
 I didn’t investigate about it, but I want to believe it’s true and there are thousands of ghost lights on right now in theaters all around the world.
 This supernatural adventure was fun, a tiny bit scary, and sad since it dealt with loss.

 The same characters from the comics make an appearance showing more depth since there is more space for inner monologues.
 I loved being inside their heads and getting to know them better.
 They’re going through some changes and through hard times, but the good thing is they have each other and that’s beautiful.
 Also, new characters!
 Yay!
 Amazing addition!

 After reading the two Backstagers comics, I knew what to expect but this story just gave me more.
 In the comics there is so much to see, a lot of details, yet there are not enough pages to narrate a big story.
 They did it and I loved it, but with books, there is so much narration, more space for feelings, also more space for a little bit of heartache.
 I enjoyed how Andy Mientus portrayed the characters from the comics.
 It was a great beginning!